Solaris-11/Group7_Game/README.md

 We spread the program code into multiple files to implement separate compilation.
 We scattered the code into the following files:

- 1. `.gitattributes`: Git version control related configuration files.

- 2. `MoveCursor.h`: header file, containing declarations of functions or classes related to cursor movement.
+ 1. `MoveCursor.h`: header file, containing declarations of functions or classes related to cursor movement.

- 3. `README.md`: The project description document, including an overview of the project, how to use it, and other information.
+ 2. `README.md`: The project description document, including an overview of the project, how to use it, and other information.

- 4. `main.cpp`: The main program file, containing the entry point of the program (`main` function) and the implementation of other functions or classes related to the main logic.
+ 3. `main.cpp`: The main program file, containing the entry point of the program (`main` function) and the implementation of other functions or classes related to the main logic.

- 5. `main.h`: header file, containing declarations of functions or classes related to the main program file `main.cpp`.
+ 4. `main.h`: header file, containing declarations of functions or classes related to the main program file `main.cpp`.

- 6. `makefile`: Makefile used to build and compile programs, containing rules for compilation and linking.
+ 5. `makefile`: Makefile used to build and compile programs, containing rules for compilation and linking.

- 7. `termios.h`: header file, containing declarations of functions or classes related to terminal input and output.
+ 6. `termios.h`: header file, containing declarations of functions or classes related to terminal input and output.

- 8. `unistd.h`: header file, containing declarations of functions or classes related to the operating system interface.
+ 7. `unistd.h`: header file, containing declarations of functions or classes related to the operating system interface.

 Through these files, we can have faster compilation speed, while reducing resource consumption and improving code maintainability.